-8. The bank or PD can recover up to six paise per Rs.100 as brokerage/commission/service charges for rendering this service to their clients.
+8. The bank or PD can recover Rs.100 upto six paise per as brokerage/commission/service charges for rendering this service to their clients.
 Such costs may be built into the sale price or recovered separately from the clients.
 In case the transfer of securities is effected subsequent to the issue date of the security, the consideration amount payable by the client to the bank or PD would also include accrued interest from the date of issue.